Bupa’s OSHC membership provides cover for hospital and medical treatment

 Each doctor or specialist that treats you will charge a fee for the service they provide.
 This also includes most tests you may be sent to have by your doctor including pathology and radiology services.

 There is a set fee for each service, which is called the Medicare Benefits Schedule (MBS) fee.
-If your doctor charges you the exact MBS fee then you will be able to claim all of the costs of treatment in hospital and out of hospital.
-If your doctor chooses to charge above the MBS fee then you will have to pay the additional amount yourself.
+If your doctor charges you 100% of the MBS fee then you will be fully covered for treatment in hospital and out of hospital.
+If your doctor chooses to charge above 100% of the MBS fee then for the part above the MBS fee, you will have to pay it yourself.

 If you are prescribed pharmacy items by a doctor, specialist or when you have visited hospital and not been admitted, you can claim back $50 per approved prescription item, up to $300 (single) or $600 (couple/family) per year.